-There are over 100 strains of HPV which can cause various problems in patients, including genital warts and cervical cancer.
+There are over 100 strains of HPV, which can cause various problems in patients, including genital warts and cervical cancer.
 Some cases show no outward symptoms at all.
-Because the virus is so easy to transmit, and because a significant proportion of people don’t know they carry the virus, it is estimated that as many as 75% of sexually active people will contract HPV at some point in their lives.
+Because the virus is so easy to transmit, and because a significant proportion of people don’t know they carry the virus, it is estimated that as many as 75% of sexually active people will contract HPV infection at some point in their lives.

-HPV and Genital Warts
+Human Papillomavirus (HPV) and Genital Warts

-- Irregular textured skin tags
+- Irregularly textured skin tags

 - Pink or brown patches

 - Clusters of white, pink, or reddish bumps

 Most genital HPV infections aren’t harmful at all and go away on their own.
 But some kinds of HPV can lead to genital warts.

 Two types of HPV (types 6 and 11) cause most cases of genital warts.
 Warts are no fun, but they’re considered low-risk HPV because they don’t lead to cancer or other serious health problems.

 If you contract a strain of HPV that causes genital warts, you may not see any symptoms for 2-3 months following HPV infection.
 However, symptoms can arise as soon as a few weeks after transmission.
 When warts appear, this is called a “break out.”
 If you are carrying the virus, you can still transmit it to partners even before or between “breakouts.”